 Healthy smiles start at birth.
-At Aesthetic Dentistry, our dentists, Dr. Gene Grace or Dr. Katherine Grace Hefner, offer pediatric dentistry in Beaufort, South Carolina.
+At Aesthetic Dentistry, our dentists, Dr. Gene Grace or Dr. Katherine Grace Hefner, offer pediatric dentistry.
 In addition to seeing your child for appointments, our team can help you address any problems with your child’s smile and provide tips on how to maintain their oral health.
 Call 843-524-6410 today to schedule your child’s appointment.

 We Don’t Just Look at Teeth